 I’m a doctoral student in Human Centered Computing at Georgia Tech.
 I work in the Social Dynamics and Well Being lab and am advised by Munmun De Choudhury.
-My research focuses on deviant mental wellness online communities, specifically creating computational methods to assess their health and well-being.
+My research uses computational methods to understand deviant online communities, specifically methods to assess their health and well-being.
 My community of interest at the moment is pro-eating disorder, a group that believes eating disorders are an acceptable alternative lifestyle rather than a dangerous mental illness.

 In addition to my academic interests, I’m also passionate about debate and oratory (especially high school debate), powerlifting, and cooking.

 Contact me: I’m interested in chatting about opportunities in the social computing research space.
 Please email me at schancellor3 [at] gatech [period] edu to chat.